microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export type SkeletonShape = "rect" | "circle";

-// Warning: (ae-incompatible-release-tags) The symbol "skeletonTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "skeletonTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const skeletonTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Skeleton>;